metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

-- `auto` (Boolean) To automatically detect from the environment if a default platform can be created (it will be created on OpenShift or when a registry address is set).Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility
+- `auto` (Boolean) To automatically detect from the environment if a default platform can be created (it will be created on OpenShift or when a registry address is set).
+Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
-- `create_default` (Boolean) To create a default (empty) platform when the platform is missing.Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility
+- `create_default` (Boolean) To create a default (empty) platform when the platform is missing.
+Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility
 - `enabled` (Boolean) Deprecated: no longer in use.
-- `global` (Boolean) Indicates if the platform should be created globally in the case of global operator (default true).Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility
+- `global` (Boolean) Indicates if the platform should be created globally in the case of global operator (default true).
+Deprecated: Platform is auto generated by the operator install procedure - maintained for backward compatibility

 <a id="nestedatt--spec--traits--pod"></a>